Student Ethics Essay Award

 - The individual must be a student enrolled in any undergraduate, post baccalaureate, or entry-level graduate program in communication sciences and disorders (CSD).

 - The individual must be enrolled part-time or full-time during the 2015–2016 academic year.

 2016 Student Ethics Essay

 In your essay, present an ethical dilemma or challenge that may be faced by a clinician in the area of client abandonment.
-Then, using ethics resources and the ASHA Code of Ethics (2010r), identify one or more Principles and the corresponding Rule(s) that you believe have been violated and provide a rationale for your choice(s).
+Then, using ethics resources and the ASHA Code of Ethics, identify one or more Principles and the corresponding Rule(s) that you believe have been violated and provide a rationale for your choice(s).
 Finally, suggest how the situation could be handled for a proper resolution and what could have been done differently to minimize the likelihood that the ethical dilemma would have occurred at all.

 - Essay Format